First encounters

 The cars

-"I didn't feel safe because I had the impression I was in the driver's seat and there was
+"I didn't feel safe because I had the impression I was in the driver's seat and there was no driving-wheel!"

 "When we turned, I was afraid we would crash into the on-coming cars."